-I, \\\\\\, of legal age, with address at \\\\\\, being the Corporate Secretary of \\\\\\, do hereby certify that:

-In the regular/special meeting of the Board of Directors of the Corporation held on 201\ at the \\\\\\, the following resolution was approved:

-"RESOLVED, that the Board of Directors of \\\\\\ (the "Corporation") hereby authorize, \\\\\\ and/or \\\\\\ to represent the Corporation and to vote all of the Corporation's shares registered in the books of the PRIME MEDIA HOLDINGS INC. (PRIM) at any annual stockholders' meeting of PRIM, particularly, the annual stockholders' meeting to be held on \\\\\\, and any adjournments or postponements thereof.

-"RESOLVED, FURTHER, that the Board of Directors of the Corporation authorize \\\\\\ and/or \\\\\ to sign, execute and deliver nominations and proxies in relation to said annual stockholders' meeting of PRIM."

-2. This resolution has not been suspended, revoked nor amended.

-\\\\\(date of execution), \\\\\(place of execution).

-Corporate Secretary

-SUBSCRIBED AND SWORN to before me on \\\\\ at Makati, Metro Manila, affiant exhibiting to me his/her valid proof of identification \\\\\ issued at \\\\\ on

-Doc.
-No. \\\\\ Page No. \\\\\ Book No. \\\\\ Series of 2018.
+I, , of legal age, with address at , being the Corporat e Secretary of, of legal age, with address , do hereby certify that: ,, 1.
+In the regular/special meeting of the Board 201 at the of Directors of the Corporation held on approved: THE CONSTRUCTION MANUFACTURE OF THE CONTRACTOR O Total Diversi "RESOLVED, that the Board of Directors "Corporation") hereby authorize, represent the Corporation and to vote all coregistered in the books of the PRIME MEDIA Hannual stockholders' meeting of PRIM, stockholders' meeting to be held on adjournments or postponements thereof.
+"RESOLVED, FURTHER, that the Board of Diauthorize and/or to and/or to of the Corporation's shares OLDINGS INC. (PRIM) at any particularly, the annual, and any rectors of the Corporation sign, execute and deliver 2. nominations and proxies in relation to said an of PRIM."
+This resolution has not been suspended, revo 3 (date of execution), (place of execution).
+Corporate Secretary SUBS(exhibiting to CRIBED AND SWORN to before me on me his/her valid proof of identification at Makati, Metro Manila issued at , affiant on Doc.
+No Page No Book No Series of 2018